Administrative divisions of Crimea

-The Crimean Peninsula is a disputed area which as a result of the 2014 Crimean crisis is controlled and recognized by Russia as the Republic of Crimea, a federal subject of Russia.
+The Crimean Peninsula is a disputed area which as a result of the annexation of Crimea by the Russian Federation is controlled and recognized by Russia as the Republic of Crimea, a federal subject of Russia.
 At the same time, Ukraine and most UN countries around the world recognize the territory as the Autonomous Republic of Crimea, a part of Ukraine.

 The Republic of Crimea continues to use the administrative divisions of the Autonomous Republic of Crimea and is further divided into 14 districts (raions) and 11 city municipalities, officially known as territories governed by city councils.
 However, in July 2020, Ukraine adopted a reform of its administrative divisions.
 According to the new divisions, the Autonomous Republic of Crimea only consists of ten districts (raions).
+Originally the reform was delayed until return of the peninsula under Ukrainian control, but it came into effect on 7 September 2023.
 The new administrative divisions in Crimea only exist de jure, since Ukraine does not control Crimea and cannot implement their creation.

 Under both the Russian (post-April 2014) and the Ukrainian (pre-April 2014) administrative systems, the territory of Crimea excludes the City of Sevastopol.